krenalis/krenalis/doc/src/getting-started.md

     go build
     ```

-   Verify that the executable `chichi` (or `chichi.exe` on Windows) has been created in the current directory.
+   Verify that the executable `meergo` (or `meergo.exe` on Windows) has been created in the current directory.

 Then you can proceed with the [configuration](#configuration).

 ## Configuration

-Now that you have obtained the executable file of `chichi`, it is necessary to proceed with the configuration.
+Now that you have obtained the executable file of `meergo`, it is necessary to proceed with the configuration.

-1. Choose a directory of the filesystem: it will be the directory in which you will start Chichi.
+1. Choose a directory of the filesystem: it will be the directory in which you will start Meergo.
-2. Take [the example configuration file `config.example.yaml`](https://github.com/open2b/chichi/blob/main/cmd/chichi/config.example.yaml) and copy it into the chosen directory in a file named `config.yaml`
+2. Take [the example configuration file `config.example.yaml`](https://github.com/meergo/meergo/blob/main/cmd/meergo/config.example.yaml) and copy it into the chosen directory in a file named `config.yaml`
 3. Modify `config.yaml` according to your needs.

 If the `https` configuration parameter is set to `true` in the configuration file, then proceed with the creation of the certificates; otherwise, proceed with the setup of the database.

 ## Certificates

-In the directory you have chosen to start Chichi, add the certificate files `cert.pem` (for the domain) and `key.pem` (for its key).
+In the directory you have chosen to start Meergo, add the certificate files `cert.pem` (for the domain) and `key.pem` (for its key).

 Now proceed with the setup of the database.

 ## Setup the database

-Set up the database you specified in the configuration file by executing the [`database/PostgreSQL.sql` script](https://github.com/open2b/chichi/blob/main/database/PostgreSQL.sql).
+Set up the database you specified in the configuration file by executing the [`database/PostgreSQL.sql` script](https://github.com/meergo/meergo/blob/main/database/PostgreSQL.sql).
 This script is designed to configure the PostgreSQL database.

-## Start Chichi
+## Start Meergo

-Run the `chichi` executable within the directory of your choice, containing the configuration file and the certificates.
+Run the `meergo` executable within the directory of your choice, containing the configuration file and the certificates.